Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 addresses associated with load balancing forwarding rules) due to the failure of Google's systems.

-3. "Downtime Period" means a period of five consecutive minutes of Downtime.
-Intermittent Downtime for a period of less than five minutes will not be counted towards any Downtime Periods.
+3. "Downtime Period" means five consecutive minutes of Downtime.
+Intermittent Downtime for less than five minutes will not be counted towards any Downtime Periods.

 4. Pixboost will provide a Monthly Uptime Percentage of at least 99.95%, which includes access to all of Pixboost’s API Services.

 5. If Pixboost does not meet the Monthly Uptime Percentage stated above, and if you meet the obligations under this SLA, you will be eligible to receive the Financial Credits described below:

 -   99.0%-99.95% - you will receive 10% of your current bill as credit,